 ●The inheritance pattern of PCD is autosomal recessive.
 A number of different PCD causing mutations have been described, including mutations in the axonemal outer dynein arms (DNAH5, DNAH9, DNAH12, DNAI1), inner dynein arms (DNALI1), assembly proteins (DNAAF3), and radial spokes (RSPH4A, RSPH9).
 Situs inversus is present in about 50 percent of individuals with PCD.
 (See 'Genetics' above and 'Clinical manifestations' above.)

-●Definitive diagnosis is based on electron microscopic visualization of specific defects, such as absence of dynein arms or radial spokes and absent, or additional, microtubule assemblies.
-High speed video microscopy in conjunction with beat frequency measurement can determine whether cilia have normal coordination, beat frequency, and beat pattern.
+●Definitive diagnosis is based on transmission electron microscopic (TEM) visualization of specific defects, such as absence of dynein arms or radial spokes and absent, or additional, microtubule assemblies.
+High speed videomicroscopy analysis (HSVA) in conjunction with beat frequency measurement can determine whether cilia have normal coordination, beat frequency, and beat pattern.
 These tests require nasal or bronchial biopsy and are only available at specialized centers.
 (See 'Diagnostic evaluation' above.)

-●Genetic testing, although not usually part of the initial evaluation, is available for some of the mutations that cause PCD and may be diagnostic.
+●Genetic testing, although not usually part of the initial evaluation, is available for some of the variants that cause PCD and may be diagnostic.
 (See 'Genetic testing' above.)

 ●Persons with primary ciliary dyskinesia generally live an active life and have a normal lifespan.
 The rate of decline of lung function is much slower than that with cystic fibrosis.
 (See 'Management' above.)